-- (1) The Registrar may, subject to the supervision of a Master, exercise the jurisdiction of the Court- - (a) for the taxation of costs; or - (b) for the examination of a judgment debtor or the exercise of interlocutory powers under section 4 or 5 of the Enforcement of Judgments Act 1991. - (2) The Registrar may, subject to any direction of the Court to the contrary, exercise all of the powers of the Court incidental to the relevant jurisdiction but does not have power to punish a contempt of the Court.
+- (1) The Registrar may, subject to the supervision of a Master, exercise the jurisdiction of the Court- - (a) for the taxation of costs; or - (b) for the examination of a judgment debtor or the exercise of interlocutory powers under section 4 or 5 of the Enforcement of Judgments Act 1991. - (2) The Registrar or an officer of the Court nominated by the Registrar for the purpose may preside at a status hearing or settlement conference. - (3) The Registrar may, subject to any direction of the Court to the contrary, exercise all of the powers of the Court incidental to the relevant jurisdiction or function but does not have power to punish a contempt of the Court.